gregorwolf/SAP-NPM-API-collection/apis/instance-manager/README.md

 certurl (only for mTLS) | x | Used when retrieving a token. service |  | Defaults to 'hana'.
 Name of the service of which to manage instances. plan |  | Defaults to 'hdi-shared'.
-Name of a plan from the selected service of which to manage instances.
+Name of a plan from the selected service of which to manage instances. allowBinding | | Defaults to true.
+It allow binding to be created during get() and getAll().
+In order to prevent creation, set to 'false'.

 **Note**: A _service-manager_ binding contains all the mandatory properties mentioned above.
 For non-mTLS authentication *clientsecret* is required, where *certificate* and *certurl* are required for mTLS authentication.